 The prednisone debate is actually more than one debate.
 How much?
 For how long?
 Does it only mask symptoms?
 Or does it slow the disease?
 At what risk?
-The risk / benefit analysis of prednisone is particularly difficult because both the risks and the benefits have been studied with such a wide range of doses.
-In this series of posts, we’ll examine some the most modern theories and studies on prednisone use for Rheumatoid Arthritis.
+A wide range in prednisone dosage for rheumatoid arthritis has been used to study its risks and benefits.
+This makes it more difficult to compare its risks and benefits.
+This series examines some the most modern theories and studies on prednisone use for Rheumatoid Arthritis.

 History of prednisone dosage for Rheumatoid Arthritis

-Back when my grandfather and some of our older warriors took glucocorticoids, it was cortisone they took.
+Back when my grandfather and some of our older warriors took glucocorticoids, it was cortisone.
 The doses were high.
 The results were great.
 The side effects were devastating.

-Soon medicine recognized the dangers and glucocorticoid use became much more conservative – even scarce.
+Soon doctors recognized the dangers and glucocorticoid use became much more conservative – even scarce.
+They prescribed aspirin, and gold.
 Eventually, prednisone gained the trust of doctors because, though a weaker form of steroid, it retains the legendary effectiveness.
-Steroids have become the miracle drug for many conditions, especially temporary or acute illnesses.
-However, for Rheumatoid Arthritis, the debate continues.
+Steroids have become the miracle drug for many conditions, especially for acute illnesses.
+However, for Rheumatoid Disease, the debate continues.

 “More than 50 years after their introduction into clinical practice, the possible disease-modifying effect of glucocorticoids remains unresolved, as do the differing opinions on their side effects.
 This leads to totally contradictory statements by respected opinion leaders concerning the role of glucocorticoids in the management of RA,” Arthritis and Rheumatism, Germany.

-Bursts: Another common way that Rheumatoid Arthritis is treated with prednisone today is with short term higher doses in a taper fashion.
-A prednisone burst is often several days to treat an RA flare, but can be longer.
-It varies a great deal according to the philosophy of the rheumatoid specialist.
+2. Bursts: Another common way that RA is treated with prednisone today is with short term higher doses in a taper fashion.
+A prednisone burst is often several days to treat an RA “flare,” but can be longer.
+It varies a great deal according to the philosophy of the doctor.

-Long-term low dose: When DMARDs are not effective in controlling Rheumatoid Arthritis, prednisone may be used as a long term component of the treatment.
+3. Long-term low dose: When DMARDs are not effective in controlling RA, prednisone may be used as a long term component of the treatment.
 You might find it interesting to read the comments about the length of time many RA patients have used prednisone on this previous post – click here.
-There are not a lot of articles advocating long-term use of glucocorticoids, but there are a lot of doctors prescribing them.
-The notion of “low” seems to vary a great deal with doctors, as you’ll see when you read those comments.
-(Note: low often means 10 mg / day or less and very low means 5 mg / day or less.)
+There are not very many articles advocating long-term use of prednisone, but there are a lot of doctors prescribing it that way.
+The notion of how low is a “low dose” seems to vary a lot with doctors, as you’ll see when you read those comments.
+(Note: low often means 10mg per day or less and very low means 5mg per day or less.)

-Long term high dose: I’ve never seen this practice advocated in an academic journal or by a university hospital.
+4. Long term high dose: I’ve never seen this advocated in an academic journal or by a university hospital.
 There is no way to prove how common this is, but I’ve personally heard from many patients who have lived it.
 How high is high?
 How long is long?
 It’s subjective, of course.
-But, I’ll tell you what my personal rheum doctor said when I mentioned some of the doses that I’ve heard.
+But, I’ll tell you what my doctor said when I mentioned some of the doses that I’ve heard from other patients.
 Doc joked, “Are those rheumatologists in jail?”

 Early low-dose prednisone for Rheumatoid Arthritis